apache/spark/UPDATING.md

 ## Airflow 2.2.0

+Note: Upgrading the database to `2.2.0` or later can take some time to complete, particularly if you have a large `task_instance` table.

 ### `worker_log_server_port` configuration has been moved to the ``logging`` section.

 The `worker_log_server_port` configuration option has been moved from `[celery]` section to `[logging]` section to allow for re-use between different executors.